Virtual Mentoring FAQs:

 - Open Programs

 An Open Program is often less structured and has the benefit of being more INCLUSIVE since it is designed to be an open enrollment format and can help people feel connected to their peers and organization.
-This is especially true as teams are transitioning to remote work. - One To One Programs
+This is especially true as teams are transitioning to remote work. - One-to-One Programs

 Creating community/affinity groups for mentoring around key elements like employees with young kids, related in-home hobbies, or other non-work related themes can UP the fun and the engagement while employees are seeking remote connection. - Quick Connections